magento/magento2-page-builder/docs/how-to/how-to-add-storefront-widget.md

 ![Where to add storefront widget](../images/where-to-add-widget.png){:width="477px" height="auto"}

-The JavaScript for the widget can handle events, initialize third-party controls, or do whatever else you need in order to control your content type's behavior _after_ Page Builder renders the master format template on the frontend.
+The JavaScript for the widget can handle events, initialize third-party controls, or do whatever else you need to control your content type's behavior _after_ Page Builder renders the master format template on the frontend (or within a block or dynamic block on the Admin stage).

 ``` javascript
 define([